 Prospective consultants should possess the following qualifications and characteristics:

-- minimum of 30 college credits and cumulative GPA of 3.0
+- a minimum of 30 college credits and a cumulative GPA of 3.0 or above

 - strong writing and speaking skills

-- ability to provide clear and thoughtful feedback about rhetorical considerations such as genre, audience, purpose, focus, organization, development, and clarity
+- ability to provide clear and accurate feedback about rhetorical considerations such as genre, audience, purpose, focus, organization, development, and clarity